 Best DAC £300-£500, Awards 2012.
 A great product for a time, but more capable rivals have now overtaken itWrite your own review

 - Robust build

 - A touch of top-end aggression: needs careful system matching

-There's also what Musical Fidelity calls its 'smart data-reclocking system', which endeavours to minimise the chance of any jitter getting through and affecting the audio signal.
+Under the hood, all incoming signals are subject to Musical Fidelity’s ‘smart data-reclocking’ system.
+This attempts to minimise the chances of any jitter getting through and troubling the audio signal.

 The power supply also has a trademark Musical Fidelity design trait: choke filtration on the mains input to avoid the negative impact of any mains-borne noise.

 In isolation, the M1 DAC is perfectly listenable.
 You’re treated to a relatively clear, open soundstage.
 But, with a bunch of new rivals to contend with, the DAC shows that it is vulnerable to attack.